keithpitt/trains/README.md

 https://github.com/keithpitt/airport-best-path

-After further looking into the problem, I realised that it wasn't so easy as the normal algorithims used to solve the "Travelling Salesman" problem.
+After further looking into the problem, I realised that it wasn't so easy as using the normal algorithims used to solve the "Travelling Salesman" problem.
 Paths are not mutual, and nor do they have the same weighting.

 I have satisfied all the criteria supplied.
 My test suite sets up a